 So this is the reason why one of the criteria we look at to get the best pruners is if spare parts are readily available.

-The fastening is a device that locks the pruning shears closed you should definitely in use, this not merely protects the blades from being damaged without in use, additionally, it is a significant safety feature which will keep the sharp blades safely closed.
+The fastening is a device that locks the pruning shears closed you should definitely in use, this not merely protects the blades from being damaged without in use, additionally, it is a significant safety feature that will keep the sharp blades safely closed.

 The locking mechanism ought to be easy to open and close, however, the shears shouldn’t accidentally get locked closed when used since the mechanism has been bumped or has ‘fallen’ closed.

 The very best pruning shears fasten should also not block the way of normal use and really should not get twigs or branches caught in it.